HMS Hermes (95): 1920s

 Captain Arthur Stopford was appointed as the ship's commanding officer in February 1923 and the ship began her sea trials in August.
 After fitting-out, Hermes was commissioned on 19 February 1924 and later assigned to the Atlantic Fleet.
 She conducted flying trials with the Fairey IIID reconnaissance biplanes for the next several months.
 Hermes participated in the fleet review conducted by King George V on 26 July in Spithead.
 Afterwards she was refitted until November and then transferred to the Mediterranean Fleet.
 She arrived at Malta on 22 November and needed some repairs to fix storm damage suffered en route.
 At this time the ship embarked No. 403 Flight with Fairey Flycatcher fighters and 441 Flight with Fairey IIIDs.
 Hermes conducted flying exercises with Eagle and the rest of the Mediterranean Fleet in early 1925 before she began a seven-week refit in Malta on 27 March, then sailed for Portsmouth where she arrived on 29 May after her aircraft had flown ashore.

 Hermes sailed for the China Station on 17 June with 403 and 441 Flights aboard, but made a lengthy pause en route in the Mediterranean during which Captain Stopford was replaced by Captain C. P. Talbot.
 She arrived at Hong Kong on 10 August 1925.
 The ship made her first foreign port visit to Amoy in November.
 Hermes returned to the Mediterranean in early 1926 and was refitted at Malta between April and June.
 441 Flight was transferred to Eagle at this time in exchange for 440 Flight which flew aboard in September.
 442 Flight also joined the ship at this time; both flights were equipped with Fairey IIIs.
 The ship exercised with the Mediterranean Fleet after her refit was completed and Captain R. Elliot relieved Captain Talbot on 14 August.
-Hermes returned to Hong Kong on 11 October and conducted routine training until she sailed to the naval base at Wei Hai Wei on 27 July 1927 to escape the summer heat.
+Hermes returned to Hong Kong on 11 October and conducted routine training until she sailed to the naval base at Weihaiwei on 27 July 1927 to escape the summer heat.
 The ship rendezvoused in September with Argus, which was to replace her on the China Station.
 Before she departed the area, however, both ships attacked the pirate base at Bias Bay and their fleet of junks and sampans.
 Hermes reached the United Kingdom on 26 October and began a refit at Chatham Dockyard at the beginning of November.
 One of her 4-inch guns was removed at this time.
 Sometime after this refit, the ship was provided with two single 1.57 in 2-pounder "pom-pom" AA guns.